Honda Ascot: First generation (CB1/2/3/4)

-It came in five trim levels; the FB and the FBX came with the 1.8 litre engine, with the 2.0Si, 2.0FBX-i as the mid-level package, with the top level 2.0FBT-i included four-wheel anti-lock disc brakes, traction control, a viscous coupling differential, four-wheel steering, and four-wheel double wishbone suspension, with the 2.0 Liter PGM-FI fuel injection engine.
+It came in five trim levels; the FB and the FBX came with the 1.8 litre engine, with the 2.0Si, 2.0FBX-i as the mid-level package, with the top level 2.0FBT-i included four-wheel anti-lock disc brakes, traction control, a viscous coupling differential, mechanical four-wheel steering, and four-wheel double wishbone suspension, with the 2.0 Liter PGM-FI fuel injection engine.
 Two different engine displacement choices were given so as to allow the Japanese driver which annual road tax obligation they were willing to pay.
 The fuel economy for the top level engine was rated at 10.4 km/L according to figures quoted in sales materials.
-Here's a Honda promotional video introducing the Ascot FBT-i.

 The Ascot had a six-light greenhouse compared to the regular Accord's four-light layout, and featured a different front end with a more formal grille, as well as a revised rear end with an Ascot specific rear tail light treatment, installing the rear license plate indented into the rear bumper.
 The styling approach was also duplicated on the smaller Honda Concerto, a platform shared with the Honda Civic of the same time period.

-The Ascot was launched on September 13, 1989, and the television commercials initially featured the "Take the A-Train" jazz standard A-train commercial.
-Later on, Honda decided to change the marketing image of the car, employing Eric Clapton to do the commercials.
-In August 1991, a rehashed Ascot was presented, allegedly "refined to better suit the Japanese taste".
-In March 1992, Honda presented an all-new Honda Ascot Innova (see below), while the regular Ascot was replaced by an all-new model in 1993.